chophilip21/chophilip21.github.io/_posts/networking_part3/2023-04-20-network_part3.md

 Above are partial list of services that <i>network could provide</i>.
 But in practice, guaranteeing all above service requirements in the network layer is very difficult, often not possible, and that is why we implement complex error checking logic in upper layers.

-# 1.0 - Inside the router <a name="router"></a>
+## 1.1 - Dataplane: Inside the router <a name="router"></a>

+Dataplane is all about forwarding datagrams to the router, thus it makes most sense to dig on the routers first.
 An important thing to understand is that **routers are essentially a specialized computers**.
 It has CPU and memory to temporarily and permanently store data to execute OS instructnions, such as system initialization, routhing functions, and switching functions.

 <figure>
 <img src="https://cdn.thewirecutter.com/wp-content/media/2022/03/wifi-router-2048px-4639.jpg" alt="osi">
 <figcaption>Routers have CPU and RAM</figcaption>
 </figure>

 Routers have Ramdom Access Memory (RAM) for temporary storage of IP routing table, Ethernet ARP table, and running configuration files.
 It has Read-Only Memory (ROM) for storing permanent bootup instructions.
 It has Flash drive for storing IOS and other system related files.
 A router of course does not have video adapters or sound card adapters.
 Instead, routers have specialized ports and network interface cards to interconnect devices to other networks.

 In terms of networking, there are four router components that can be identified: